Training Master Classes

 - Testing/Qualification & Facilities (Domestic and international)

-- Day 2 will be case studies focused, using practical examples of the radiation assurance process, and will be targeted more toward engineers who need to make critical mission design and component choices.
+- Day 2 will be case studies focused, using practical examples of the radiation assurance process, and will be target

 - Radiation Hardness Assurance